Sotobanari

+Hermit inhabitant

-Sotobanari had one human inhabitant, an eighty-two-year-old man named Masafumi Nagasaki, who had lived there in semi-isolation for three decades (1989 - 2018), nude, and bought food and water from a settlement an hour away by boat weekly with ¥10,000 sent by family.
-He was featured on the Vice News segment "Japan's Naked Island Hermit".
+Sotobanari had one human inhabitant, a man named Masafumi Nagasaki, who had lived there in semi-isolation for three decades (1989-2018), nude, and bought food and water from a settlement an hour away by boat weekly with ¥10,000 sent by family.
+He was featured on the VICE News segment "Japan's Naked Island Hermit".

 In April 2018, the police forced Nagasaki to leave the island, as he became weak with age and had contracted an illness (suspected influenza).
 The Japanese government provided him with a bedroom and a small allowance.
 In 2022, Japanese authorities allowed Nagasaki travel to the island again, but he returned back to civilisation after visiting for only a few days with a documentary filmmaker, as he was too weak to sustain a life on the island.